AdamNaghs/cvector/README.md

 		VEC_GIVEN_NULL_ERROR = 4
 	} Vec_Error;

+ # Comparisons
+ There is no way for me to know if some unique data type is equal so I leave it to a function pointer which reaturns a Comparison or -1 for LESS, 0 for EQUAL, 1 for GREATER

 Behavior of Note: (all for functions called through func ptr except create/init)
  1. Freeing will leave the vec usable still as long as you call it though functions.
  2. Use free to empty the vector and set the size and capacity to 0.